-The memory card is an essential accessory to make your Canon EOS Rebel T7 work.
-It’s where all the photos and videos you shoot are saved.1 So, just like you used to have to put film in a camera, you’ll need to put a memory card in your digital camera to make it work as intended.
+An SD card is an essential accessory to make your Canon Rebel T7 work.
+It’s where all the photos and videos you shoot are saved.
+1 So, just like you used to have to put film in a camera, you’ll need to put a memory card in your digital camera to make it work as intended.

 And formatting the memory card is a routine housekeeping function that’s important not just for freeing up space on your memory card, but also for keeping the memory card’s filesystem healthy.

 It’s always best practice to format the memory card in the camera you’ll be using it in.
 That sets up the card just how the camera needs it, with the appropriate folders and the appropriate filesystem.